MindsGaming/minds-install-sh/README.md

 ## minds-install-sh
 - This script has only been tested for Ubuntu/Debian based systems.
-- This will install all applications needed to run Minds in Docker
+- This will install all applications needed to run Minds on Docker

 ## These scripts will install “Minds” from its git repository.